gilch/hissp/docs/lissp_quickstart.rst

    work in readerless mode, or with alternative Hissp readers other than Lissp.
    Macros get all of their arguments unevaluated and the compiler inserts the resulting Hissp into that point in the program.
-   Like special forms, macro invocations look like function calls, but aren't."
+   Like special forms, macro invocations look like function calls, but aren't.
+   "

    ;; An invocation using an identifier qualified with ``_macro_`` is a macro invocation.
    #> (hissp.basic.._macro_.define SPAM "eggs") ;Note SPAM is not quoted.